Irish Abroad 5 min read

 Japan Issues Earthquake Warning After Magnitude 7.4 Tremor Triggers Tsunami Alert on Northern Coast

-Japan issued a special advisory on Monday warning of an increased risk of a magnitude 8.0 or stronger earthquake after a powerful 7.4 magnitude tremor struck the country's northern coast, triggering a tsunami wave of up to 80 centimetres and prompting evacuations in coastal communities in Hokkaido and Iwate prefectures.
+Japan issued a special advisory on Monday warning of an increased risk of a magnitude 8.0 or stronger earthquake after a powerful 7.4 magnitude tremor struck the country's northern coast, triggering a tsunami wave of up to 80 centimetres and prompting the evacuation of more than 180,000 people in coastal communities across Iwate, Hokkaido, Aomori, Miyagi, and Fukushima prefectures.

 Background

-Japan is one of the world's most seismically active countries, situated on the Pacific Ring of Fire.
-The country has a sophisticated earthquake and tsunami warning system developed in the wake of the devastating 2011 Tōhoku earthquake and tsunami, which killed nearly 20,000 people and triggered the Fukushima nuclear disaster.
-Japanese authorities regularly issue advisories when seismic activity suggests an elevated risk of major earthquakes.
+Japan is one of the world's most seismically active countries, situated on the Pacific Ring of Fire — a horseshoe-shaped zone of intense tectonic activity that encircles the Pacific Ocean and accounts for around 90 per cent of the world's earthquakes.
+The country has a sophisticated earthquake and tsunami warning system developed in the wake of the devastating 2011 Tōhoku earthquake and tsunami, which struck off the coast of Iwate Prefecture — the same region affected by Monday's tremor — and killed approximately 18,500 people while triggering the Fukushima nuclear disaster.

 Key Developments

-Following the tremor, Japan's meteorological agency issued a special advisory warning of an increased risk of a magnitude 8.0 or stronger earthquake in the region.
-Such advisories are rare and reflect a significant elevation in seismic risk.
-Authorities urged residents in coastal areas to remain vigilant and to follow evacuation instructions if further warnings are issued.
+Following the tremor, the JMA issued a rare special advisory warning of a 1 per cent chance of a magnitude 8.0 or stronger earthquake in the region within the following week.
+Such advisories are issued only in exceptional circumstances and reflect a significant elevation in seismic risk.
+Authorities urged residents in coastal areas to remain vigilant, to reconfirm their evacuation routes, and to check their emergency supplies.
+The tsunami warning was subsequently downgraded to an advisory and then lifted as wave heights remained below dangerous levels.

 Why It Matters

 Japan's earthquake warning system is among the most advanced in the world, but the country remains acutely vulnerable to major seismic events.
-A magnitude 8.0 or stronger earthquake in the region could cause significant casualties and infrastructure damage, and could trigger a much larger tsunami than Monday's event.
-The advisory serves as a reminder of the ongoing seismic risks facing Japan and the importance of preparedness.
+A magnitude 8.0 or stronger earthquake in the Sanriku region — the area most affected by the 2011 disaster — could cause significant casualties and infrastructure damage, and could trigger a much larger tsunami than Monday's event.
+The special advisory serves as a reminder of the ongoing seismic risks facing Japan and the importance of preparedness, even in a country that has invested heavily in earthquake resilience.

 What's Next